claviska/jquery-ajaxSubmit/README.md

 ### Options

 - `data`: The data to send to the server.
 This option can also be a function that returns data.
 By default, it uses the form's serialized data.
+- `headers`: Custom headers to send along with the request.
 - `hideInvalid`: A function to be called on all invalid inputs to effectively undo the changes made by the `showInvalid` function.
 - `loader`: A selector that points to the form's loader.
 This will be shown/hidden automatically using the HTML `hidden` property.
-Defaults to `.form-loader`.
+Defaults to `form-loader`.
 - `message`: A selector that points to the form's message container.
 This will be shown/hidden automatically using the HTML `hidden` property.
-Defaults to `.form-message`.
+Defaults to `form-message`.
 - `messageErrorClasses`: One or more space-separated classes to attach to the message container when the response is erroneous.
 Defaults to `message-error`.
 - `messageSuccessClasses`: One or more space-separated classes to attach to the message container when the response is successful.
 Defaults to `message-success`.
 - `method`: The method to use (i.e. `GET` or `POST`).
 This option can also be a function that returns the method.
 By default, it uses the form's `method` attribute.
 - `showInvalid`: A function to be called on all invalid inputs as returned by `res.invalid`.
-Use it to apply error styles, etc. The default behavior is compatible with Bootstrap 4 and will highlight the closest `.form-group` using the `.has-warning` class.
+Use it to apply error styles, etc. The default behavior is compatible with Bootstrap 4 beta and will add the `is-invalid` to the input.
 - `url`: The URL to send the request to.
 This option can also be a function that returns the URL.
 By default, it uses the form's `action` attribute.

 You may also update the default options *before instantiation*: